 Trinidad and Tobago

-It may be worth contrasting this with countries that have the highest z-scores, ie, they are farthest from the mean on average.
+To drive the point home, consider the countries that have the highest z-scores, ie, they are farthest from the mean on average.
 On my first set of indicators which include stateness, democracy, liberalism, and prosperity, we see a who’s who of successful European and antipodal states with a dash of failed states (Yemen, South Sudan, Eritrea).

 Norway (most atypical)